wp-plugins/simple-share-buttons-adder/readme.txt

 9. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder.

 == Changelog ==

+= 1.5 =
+* You can now add some custom text if you wish!
+* Reddit and Email buttons added!
+* Add your own custom styling to the Buttons!

 = 1.4 =
 * You can now upload and use your own custom images!